Ukrainian leader felt Trump pressure before taking office

 Taylor also detailed multiple previously undisclosed diplomatic interactions between Trump’s envoys and senior Ukrainian officials in which the president’s demand to investigate the Bidens in exchange for American aid was clear.

-The continued flow of high-tech U.S. weaponry is seen as essential to the survival of the Ukrainian government, which has been mired in a long-running civil war with Russian-aligned separatists in the east of the county.
+The continued flow of high-tech U.S. weaponry is seen as essential to the survival of the Ukrainian government, which has been mired in a long-running war with Russian-backed separatists in the east of the country.
 In 2014, masked Russian troops took control of Ukraine’s Crimean Peninsula.
 Russia later annexed it, provoking Western sanctions against Moscow.

 In a joint Sept.
 25 news conference with Trump at the United Nations in New York, Zelenskiy denied he felt pressured to investigate the Bidens.